rstudio/bundle/README.md

 #> `new$fit$handle` is [1] "xgb.Booster.handle"
 ```

-Saving and reloading `mod2` didn’t preserve xgboost’s reference to its
+Saving and reloading `mod2` didn’t preserve XGBoost’s reference to its
 `pointer`, which may result in failures later in the modeling process.

 We thus need to prepare the fitted model to be saved before passing it